 Baptism, the Eucharist, and the sacrament of Confirmation together constitute the “sacraments of Christian initiation,” whose unity must be safeguarded.
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 (CCC 1285)

-The learning consists of deepening one’s relationship with God and His people.
+For those enrolled in the preparation for this sacrament, the learning’s intention is to deepen one’s relationship with God and His people.
 Sessions begin and end in prayer.
 The Scriptures are broken open.
 Church history is examined.
 Stories of the saints are read, and how their intercession help us today is discussed.
 Learning how to discern God’s continuing call to grow in love, service and holiness is also stressed.
 Continued baptismal grace and an outpouring of the Gifts of the Holy Spirit to live as Christ’s disciples in today’s world are the ongoing result.

 The Diocesan Guide on Confirmation can be found here